-Toronto van attack suspect faces murder charges in court
+Toronto van attack suspect charged with murder, motive a mystery

 Downtown Toronto’s iconic CN Tower, which is normally lit up in the evening, went dark on Monday evening.

 The drama started at lunchtime on a warm spring day, when the driver drove his vehicle into the crowds.
-The street was soon covered in blood, empty shoes and bodies.
+The street was soon covered in blood, empty shoes and bodies. [nL1N1S102I]

 Canada is still recovering from the shock of a highway crash in Saskatchewan earlier this month that killed 16 people on a bus carrying a junior hockey team.

-Last October, eight people died in New York when a man driving a rented pickup truck mowed down pedestrians and cyclists on a bike path.
+Last October, eight people died in New York when a man driving a rented pickup truck mowed down pedestrians and cyclists on a bike path. [nL2N1N700A]

-Reporting by Anna Mehler Paperny and Allision Martell; additional reporting and writing by Andrea Hopkins in Ottawa; editing by Jeffrey Benkoe, Jonathan Oatis and Jim Finkle
+Reporting by Anna Mehler Paperny and Allision Martell; Additional reporting and writing by Andrea Hopkins in Ottawa; Editing by Scott Malone and Jonathan Oatis